March 2, 2015

 The Indian influence in Southeast Asia was termed by historians as “Indianization”.
 But Indianization was not an imposition of control or colonization; it was the result of a series of choices made by local elites when they encountered Indian culture, through trade with Indian traders, administrators, and priests or in India as students and pilgrims.
 The Indianized states and empires of Southeast Asia in the medieval period maintained diplomatic contacts with India and remained politically independent of the Indian kingdoms.

-Culinary Connections Along with trade and commerce there was also the exchange of food ingredients and culinary techniques between Southeast Asia and India.
+Along with trade and commerce there was also the exchange of food ingredients and culinary techniques between Southeast Asia and India.
 Local ingredients and techniques got incorporated, and recipes evolved over time.
 They were carried eastward to Burma, Thailand, China, Indonesia, Malaysia, the Philippines, and elsewhere by coastal traders, artisans, and monks.
 Similarly, Southeast Asian dishes also made inroads into Indian cuisine.

 Achaya, K.T.
 Indian Food: A Historical Companion.
 Oxford University Press 1994